 CCAS stands in solidarity with our Black students, families, and colleagues who continue to be impacted by systemic racism and police brutality.
 Your lives, experiences, and dreams matter – today, tomorrow, always.
 Our offices strive to create inclusive spaces where all individuals feel safe and supported.
 To this end, we will continue to educate ourselves and challenge the structures of white supremacy that are inherent in our society.
 We understand that words alone are not enough; we must take meaningful action, on both a personal and institutional level, to dismantle systems of injustice and inequity wherever they occur.
 We are here to listen, to learn, and to advocate for a just world that values the dignity and humanity of our Black communities.

 Students in need of an advising appointment can use our appointment request form.
 Students assigned to a CCAS advisor are encouraged to schedule with their advisor via Starfish.

 CCAS is partnering with Chadbourne Residential College and the Integrated Liberal Studies Department to introduce a new Fall 2021 course for incoming students – ILS139 Belong, Explore, Become: Discovering your UW paths.

 Students will begin attending SOAR - Summer Orientation Advising and Registration - in June, 2021.
 Students who are attending SOAR can find more information about SOAR with CCAS at the link below.

 You can talk with a CCAS advisor about exploring majors and careers, choosing classes, campus involvement, how to declare a major, academic plans, and more!

-CCAS offers career advising through the Career Exploration Center (CEC).
-You can talk with a professional career advisor about how to explore majors and careers, the connections between majors and careers, and more!
+CCAS partners with the Career Exploration Center (CEC) which offers career advising for undergraduate students.
+Talk with a professional career advisor about how to explore majors and careers, the connections between majors and careers, and more!

 What to Expect from Advising